jonhadfield/puppet-wordpress/README.markdown

 * `wp_additional_config`<br />
   Specifies a template to include near the end of the wp-config.php file to add additional options.
 Default: ''

+* `wp_config_content`<br />
+  Specifies the entire content for wp-config.php.
+This causes many of the other parameters to be ignored and allows an entirely custom config to be passed.
+It is recommended to use `wp_additional_config` instead of this parameter when possible.

 * `wp_table_prefix`<br />
   Specifies the database table prefix.
 Default: wp_